Aravind5-git/Frequency-Division-Multiplexing---Modulation-and-Demodulation-using-Python/README.md

-# Frequency-Division-Multiplexing---Modulation-and-Demodulation-using-Python
+# Frequency-Division-Multiplexing---Modulation-and-Demodulation-using-SCILAB

 __Aim__:

-To generate an FDM signal by multiplexing multiple baseband message signals on different carrier frequencies, transmit (sum) them, optionally add channel noise, then recover each message by bandpass filtering and coherent demodulation in Python (Google Colab).
+To generate an FDM signal by multiplexing multiple baseband message signals on different carrier frequencies, transmit (sum) them, optionally add channel noise, then recover each message by bandpass filtering and coherent demodulation in SCILAB.
 Observe time & frequency domain signals and measure recovery quality.

 __Apparatus Required__:

-Google Colab (or any Python environment)

-Python libraries: numpy, matplotlib, scipy (scipy.signal)
+Computer with i3 Processor or higher SCILAB Software

 __Theory__: